fatimaqais/clicks/README.md

 On accessing the site for the first time, the user is logged out and the following menu items are visible:

-* Clicks Logo - On the far left hand side of the navigatin bar is the Happening brand logo.
+* Clicks Logo - On the far left hand side of the navigatin bar is the Clicks brand logo.
 This is visible throughout the site to all user types and contains a link back to the homepage.
 * Home - the first menu item, and the initial default start page, is 'Home', where all events shared among the community are displayed.
 * Events - the secind menu item, and the initial default start page, is 'Home', where all events shared are displayed.
 * Authentication - Then the last two options are a sign in and signup options.